cicirello/user-statistician/README.md

 ### `border-radius`

-The radius of the border of the SVG.
+This input is the radius of the border of the SVG.
 The default is `border-radius: 6`.

+### `show-border`

+This input controls whether or not the SVG has a border.
+The default is `true`.

 ### `hide-keys`